cxd/scala-au.id.cxd.math/README.md

 scala-au.id.cxd.math
 ====================

 Libraries containing math related functions in scala.
-Provides probability distributions (similar to Breeze), for the purposes of my own studies.

-Further details are available in the [pdf documentation](./docs/au.id.cxd.math.pdf).
+Provides probability distributions (similar to Breeze), and other utilities for analysis.

-Or instead try the "github pages" branch for the project located at:
+Further details are available at the "github pages" branch for the project located at:

 [au.id.cxd.math](http://cxd.github.io/scala-au.id.cxd.math/)